MA in International Development Delivery

-We currently offer our International concentration in three deliveries:
+We currently offer our the degree in three deliveries:

 - A U.S. full-time, cohort-based program in Pennsylvania for full-time students - 15 months to complete.
-View upcoming class starts here.
+Each new cohort starts annually in late August.

-- A USA Annual Residency cohort blended online delivery model for practitioners - 2 years to complete the MA International Development and 3 years to complete the MBA Economic Development.
-View upcoming class starts here.
+- Offered in the USA: a cohort blended online delivery model for practitioners - 2 years to complete the MA International Development (or 3 years to complete the MBA Economic Development).
+Each new cohort starts annually in early June.

 More information on each program delivery detailed below.

 For the Full-Time Student - Study on Campus

 The U.S. full-time MA cohort takes 15 months to complete - 12 months on campus and 3 months in a "field semester" (preferrably in a developing country).
 Students start together as a cohort in late August and work through the program as a group.
 It starts with a required orientation, which is normally held the weekend before classes begin for the Fall semester.

 The "field semester" in the MA and MBA programs is called the “Development Field Practicum,” in which students work for a development organization in the field.
 Students are responsible to prayerfully find a practicum of their choice, depending on personal preference for region of the world, type of organization, and area of professional interest.
 This may be a formal internship or a full-time job placement.
 Students will work with a mentor, learning how to apply the concepts and practical skills of development they have learned in coursework throughout the year.
 During the field semester, students complete coursework online for this course and one other course.

 For the Working Professional - Part-Time Cohorts

 The International concentration is also offered in a blended online/residency learning model to practitioners.
 Students will come together annually in Kigali, Rwanda or the USA for a 2.5 week residency and the "classroom" coursework for a few courses.
 Throughout the following year, they will complete the on-line portion of those courses, applying them to the work in their respective organizations.
 The program is designed to support them in their work with their ministries.